-The History of Science Museum holds a large collection of scientific instruments ranging from Middle Ages to the 19th century.
+The History of Science Museum holds a large collection of scientific instruments ranging from the Middle Ages to the 19th century.
 Housed in what was once the Ashmolean, the museum is open to the public and entirely free.
 If you like science and you like museums… well, you will love this one!

 The museum is located in the University of Oxford’s Old Ashmolean building, which was the original home of the Ashmolean Museum of Art and Archaeology.
-It was built in 1683, and it is the world’s oldest surviving purpose-built museum.
+It was built in 1683, and is, in fact, the world’s oldest surviving purpose-built museum!

 The museum is open to the general public, for free, every afternoon except Mondays.

 Is It Worth Visiting the Oxford History of Science Museum?

 The History of Science Museum houses a collection of scientific instruments, tools, and equipment that date back to the medieval period and cover a wide range of scientific disciplines, such as astronomy, chemistry, and medicine.

 Some of the highlights of the collection include astrolabes, microscopes, telescopes, and early computers.
 The museum also hosts regular exhibitions, lectures, and events that explore the history of science and its impact on society.

 How to Find the Oxford History of Science Museum

 The History of Science Museum is located in the heart of Oxford, UK, on Broad Street, next to the Sheldonian Theatre and opposite the entrance to Trinity College.

 If you are travelling by car, there are several public car parks in Oxford city centre, the closest being the Gloucester Green Car Park.
 However, as parking can be limited and expensive, it may be easier to use public transport.